 I love a great Sunday brunch menu item, especially one that’s fairly simple and easy and packed with layers of nutritional value, yet still wows the family into thinking you really outdid yourself.
 The clean up is so minimal and easy it’s almost ridiculous.
 The other morning, I was unusually hungry for a late breakfast and only had a few things in the refrigerator that seemed to make sense together Eggs being one of them, half of a block of white cheddar, and odd and end vegetables in the vegetable drawer.
 I was thinking good grief, please do not let this become another omelet meal for the love of life, no, please!
 I just can not eat one more omelet out of breakfast desperation and minimal ingredients.

-So, of course, the sulking began to take place, as I took the ingredients out in an annoyed manner, till I remembered in an exciting way I have phyllo dough I need to use.
+So, of course, the sulking began to take place, as I took the ingredients out in an annoyed manner until I remembered in an exciting way I have phyllo dough I need to use.
 Thus began my morning journey of Phyllo Egg Cups with Spinach & White Cheddar.
 This was my first run with the recipe so the images are literally simple images, but trust me this is a keeper recipe so I decided I am sharing the 1st run of these delicious delights we had for brunch.

 Phyllo Egg Cups with Spinach & White Cheddar are so super easy to make you can almost sleepwalk through the process of making this delicious breakfast, combining delicate buttery phyllo dough, sunny side up eggs, spinach, and white sharp cheddar cheese

 - 1 roll of Phyllo dough, thawed, will need 8 layers of dough for the recipe

 - 1/2 of a stick of unsalted butter melted